Advanced Medical Certification

 • The two-thumb encircling technique is also acceptable for chest compressions in infants.
 Position yourself at the infant’s feet.
 Place your thumbs side by side in the center of the infant’s chest and slightly below the nipple line, explains NationalCPRAssociation.com.
 Wrap your fingers around the infant’s chest to support the back.
 Use the thumbs to administer chest compressions.

 For those using the two-thumb encircling technique, only use the force of your thumbs to administer compressions.
-Squeezing the infant with your fingers will result in insufficient chest recoil and a higher risk for injury.
+Squeezing the infant with your fingers will result in insufficient chest recoil and a higher risk of injury.

 What About Infants That Are Choking